cea-hpc/modules/doc/source/design/variants.rst

     - If a forbidden tag applies to a specific module variant
     - If this variant is the one specified as argument to ``avail`` or ``whatis`` sub-command
     - The module will still be reported on ``avail`` or evaluated on ``whatis``

+- Hiding a specific variant of a module will not hide the module from search results

+    - As variant are not treated on search context like on ``avail`` sub-command

+- Sticky modules can be swapped by another sticky modules if the stickiness applies to the generic module name

+    - It stays true even if module has variants
+    - Which means if stickiness designate module version or several versions, sticky module cannot be changed once loaded
+    - Variant change cannot either occur
+    - FUTURE: this may be revised to allow variant change if needs arise

+- Stickiness can be defined over specific variant value, like any other tag

+    - In case stickiness applies to the default value of a variant
+    - When swapping sticky modules by another still matching the sticky rule
+    - The variant with default value has to be explicitly specified for the swap to be allowed

+        - As it cannot be guessed prior loading module that the default value of the variant will match the sticky rule
+        - It applies to both sticky module swap context: ``restore`` and ``switch``